EllenJCoombs/NHM_R_project/Readme.md

 ## Prerequisites for running our analysis

-Some package you will need to install:
+Some packages you will need to install:

 ````
 if (!require("pacman")) install.packages("pacman")